-Bobtail liability insurance covers damage to a truck when it’s driving without a trailer.
-It is essentially gap insurance, a policy that fulfills a gap in coverage.
-Once a trucker is done unloading a haul and is bobtailing their way home, the trucking insurance provided by an employer may not cover accidents.
-This inexpensive add-on is an extra layer of security that provides truckers with insurance on the way home, between runs, or during off-hours.
+Bobtail insurance is a type of liability insurance that covers damage caused by trucks when they’re driving without a trailer.
+Think of it as a policy that fills a potential gap in coverage — the trucking insurance provided by an employer may not cover accidents once a trucker is done unloading a haul and is bobtailing their way home.
+This inexpensive add-on provides truckers with insurance on the way home and between runs.

 What Bobtail Liability Insurance Covers

 Liability insurance is the most basic form of insurance available.
 If you’re at fault for an accident, liability insurance will cover the costs to fix vehicles or pay for medical bills.
 It’s important to understand that a bobtail liability plan would only cover your vehicle when your truck is without a trailer and driving home or between jobs.
 Here are the details of what bobtail insurance covers:

 - Bodily Injury Coverage: If your truck injures someone, this policy will cover medical treatment and assistance.

 - Third-Party Property Damage Coverage: If your trailer-less truck causes damage to a third party, your policy will cover damage or replacement costs.

 - Legal Costs & Attorney Fees: Need to defend yourself in a lawsuit?
 Liability covers the legal costs associated with a lawsuit brought to you regarding third-party bodily injury and third-party property damage.

 First and foremost, bobtail liability insurance doesn’t cover any accidents or damage that occur while your truck still has a trailer.
 Since bobtail insurance is specific for trailer-less vehicles on the road, this policy won’t help you in other scenarios.
 It’s gap insurance that protects you during a sliver of time when other policies don’t offer coverage.
 Here are some of the things your bobtail insurance won’t cover: